Enstso/Spyware/README.md

 - **Discord Notification**: Sends a message via a **Discord Webhook** when a victim connects.
 - **Reverse Shell Access**: Server can open a reverse shell on the client machine.

----

-If you want, I can package this into a nice-looking `README.md` file with emojis, structure, and clickable sections.
-**Shall I?**